TarangRanpara/EMFoS/README.md

  - [Krunal Ranpara]()
  - [Mrudang]()

+more details on individual contribution can be found [here](/Dataset/README.md)

 ## Authors

 [Tarang Ranpara](https://in.linkedin.com/in/tarangranpara)

 This project is developed and maintained at @ [IRLAB, DAIICT](http://irlab.daiict.ac.in/) under the guidence of [Prof. Prasenjit Majumder](https://in.linkedin.com/in/prasenjit-majumder-15a74720).

 ## License Information

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)